rapid7/insightconnect-plugins/markdown/help.md

 # Version History

+* 2.2.2 - New spec and help.md format for the Hub
 * 2.2.1 - Add `utilities` plugin tag for Marketplace searchability
 * 2.2.0 - PyPandoc bug fix | Support web server mode
 * 2.1.0 - Update to v2 Python plugin architecture | Change type of input/output to string